 6. Overall summary

-In total, there are 11 solutions addressing key issue #1.
-All of the solutions have impact on the UE and all the solutions are based on conveying certain information to the UE in order to tweak which RATs the UE selects for accessing the services.
+In total, there are 14 solutions addressing key issue #1.
+All the solutions are based on conveying certain RAT information to prevent the UE from connecting to discommissioned RAT types.
+Such information can be conveyed to the UE by the network, conveyed to the RAN, or preconfigured to the UE.

-Solutions #1 to #7 propose to enhance the registration/TAU procedure in order to convey such information.
+Solutions #1 to #7 propose to enhance the registration/TAU procedure in order to convey such information to the UE.
 Solution #5 proposes to reuse the access and mobility management data, but also allows AMF based on operator policy to send the new IE to the UE.
+Solution #13 proposes to enhance the UCU procedure to convey the information to UE.
 In both cases a new IE is needed to convey that information to the UE.
-All these solutions have impact on UE and AMF and potentially UDM.
+All these solutions have impact on UE and AMF and option-1 of Solution #5 has impact on UDM.

 Solutions #8 and #9 propose to enhance the UPU and the SoR procedures respectively.
 This has impact primarily on the UE.
 For solution #8 the impact extends to UDM and potentially AMF.
 SoR and UPU are under the control of the HPLMN and involves access and mobility management data.
 Therefore, providing information on decommissioned RATs in roaming scenarios necessitates that the HPLMN has acquired such knowledge about the VPLMN in advance.

+Solution #12 proposes to convey the information to RAN to restrict UE’s inter-RAT handover.
+The solution has no impact on UE but only works for UE in CM-CONNECTED/RRC_CONNECTED states.

-Solutions #10 and #11 do not propose any enhancements to the current procedures but rely on the information being preconfigured by the operator in the UE and UICC respectively.
+Solutions #10, #11 and #14 do not propose any enhancements to the current procedures but rely on the information being preconfigured by the operator in the UE or UICC, while solution #10 proposes to configured in UE and solution #11 and #14 propose to configured in UICC.
 The solutions do not have network impact.

 The solutions differ in the type of information conveyed to the UE as follows.
 Solutions #1 to #3, #5, and #7 to #8, all convey a list of "no longer allowed" RATs.
-Solution #6 on the other hand conveys a list of allowed RATs while solution #4 proposes to deliver both.
+Solution #6, #12 and #13 on the other hand convey a list of allowed RATs while solution #4 proposes to deliver both.

 Some solutions assume that the information pertains to the serving PLMN over which the UE is registered for 3GPP access while some solutions generalize the information to a list of PLMN-specific RAT related restrictions.
 The latter approach requires prior knowledge about other PLMNs' no-longer-supported RATs.

 None of the solutions with network impact take a stand on whether the UE needs to signal a new capability to indicate the support of this mechanism.

-None of the solutions have impact on RAN.

-Editor's Note: This summary is to be updated to cover the latest solutions.

 **** End of Changes****